ailing123/Indeed-Web-Scraping/README.md

 1. What is the highest frequency language for each city?
 2. Is there any difference among those cities?

 After answering these questions, I wrote a story detailing my findings in Medium.
-The full article can be found here.
+The full article can be found here: https://medium.com/@ating5666/web-scrape-indeed-for-popular-programming-languages-of-data-scientist-jobs-93b95083becf